Gluten Free Fish and Chips

 Mary’s Tips & Tricks

-Flour Alternative for Batter: If you prefer, you may substitute gluten-free flour for the almond flour in this recipe.
+Flour Alternative for Batter: If you prefer, you may substitute gluten-free all purpose flour for the almond flour in this recipe.
 Keep in mind that gluten-free flour is not Whole30 compliant.
 This flour will also raise the carb count, so it will no longer be keto fish & chips, but it will still be gluten-free and dairy-free.

 Storage: Store leftovers in an airtight container in the refrigerator for up to 3 days.
 To reheat, pan fry over medium heat or bake in the oven at 350F for 15-20 minutes.
 You can also pop it in the microwave for a 2 minutes.

-Can I freeze gluten free fish and chips?
 I don’t recommend freezing this recipe, as fish that is battered does not reheat very well.
 If you have leftover fish, you can definitely freeze that and thaw it overnight in the refrigerator before you batter and fry it for this recipe!

-More Easy Recipes
+More Gluten Free Seafood Recipes

 Pan-Seared Chilean Sea Bass with Lemon Caper Butter